rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `work` The address is for emailing in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
 - phones: ContactMethod[] (optional).
-  An array of ContactMethod objects where the values are URIs in the [@RFC3966] `tel` scheme or free-text phone numbers.
-Types are:
+  An array of ContactMethod objects where the values are URIs scheme or free-text phone numbers.
+Typical URI schemes are the [@RFC3966] `tel` or [@RFC3261] `sip` schemes, but any URI scheme is allowed.
+Contact method types are:
   - `voice` The number is for calling by voice.
   - `fax` The number is for sending faxes.
   - `pager` The number is for a pager or beeper.